enru/lockerbox/README.md

 ## Dependencies ##

-There are only three or four things that are needed in order to get Locker up and running using LockerBox:
+There are only a few things that are needed in order to get Locker up and running using LockerBox:

  - Python 2.6+

+ - curl

  - Git

- - A C++ build environment (Make, a C++ compiler, and libssl)
+ - A C++ build environment (Make, CMake, a C++ compiler, and libssl)

- - Node.js v0.4.10+ (optional)
+If you are using a recent version of Ubuntu, this should get you set up ready to run LockerBox:

+     apt-get install python curl git cmake build-essential libssl-dev

+If you're using Mac OS X, Homebrew works great for installing these dependencies as well.

 If you don't already have Node.js 0.4.10+ installed, it will be built for you, and installed in the lockerbox directory.
 How long this takes